 Introduction to Statistical Analysis with R

-Statistical Analysis with R is one of the best practices which the statistician, data analysts, and data scientists do while analyzing statistical data.
-R language is a popular open-source programming language that extensively supports built-in packages and external packages for statistical analysis.
-R language natively supports basic statistical calculations for exploratory data, and advanced statistics for predictive data analysis Statistical analysis with R is an important part of identifying data patterns based upon the statistical rules and business constraints.
-Due to the simplicity of R syntax and flexibility of using advanced packages.
-R language is preferred for Statistical Analysis.
+Statistical Analysis with R is one of the best practices which statisticians, data analysts, and data scientists do while analyzing statistical data.
+The r language is a popular open-source programming language that extensively supports built-in packages and external packages for statistical analysis.
+R language natively supports basic statistical calculations for exploratory data and advanced statistics for predictive data analysis.
+Statistical analysis with R is an important part of identifying data patterns based on the statistical rules and business constraints due to the simplicity of R syntax and the flexibility of using advanced packages.

 How to Perform Statistical Analysis with R language?